jguadagno/jguadagno.github.io/_posts/2010-02-04-using-bing-maps-web-services-imagery-service.md

 Bing Maps Web Services is a set of Web services that allow you to add mapping and search functionality to your application, including location finding, map imagery, and routing capabilities.
 For example, you can: Use the [Imagery Service](http://msdn.microsoft.com/en-us/library/cc981090.aspx?WT.mc_id=DOP-MVP-4024623) to:

 * Return a link to a map with a pushpin at a specific location
-* Provide a road map or bird’s eye or aerial imagery to your application
+* Provide a road map or bird's eye or aerial imagery to your application

 Use the [Route Service](http://msdn.microsoft.com/en-us/library/cc966826.aspx?WT.mc_id=DOP-MVP-4024623) to: